-I’ve just moved to Montmartre.
+I spent some time living in Montmartre.
 Right in the very middle of it all.
 And by my count, there are 18 really cool things to find here.

 Now, many of you guys will already have visited Montmartre and you might even have your favourite haunts.